Selling Digital Products on eBay

 What's Not Allowed When Selling Digital Goods

 There are some big don'ts associated with selling digital products on eBay.
-Be sure to keep these in mind so you don't end up frustrated by a suspension or listing removal.
+Be sure to keep these in mind so you don't end up frustrated with a suspension or listing removal.

 First and foremost, pornographic content is not allowed nor is software that could be used to damage someone's computer or infect it with spyware.
 You also cannot sell digital content that violates other copyrights (you can't sell a song you bought from iTunes, for instance).